Land Stewardship and Biodiversity

 Our Environmental Management Standard, which is governed by the Responsible Operations Management System (ROMS), requires a pre-site survey for wetlands, endangered species and historical sites.
 Depending on the situation, we do a tabletop or onsite survey to ensure that such sensitive areas will not be disturbed.

-When areas impacted by historical operations are identified, we take action to reclaim the site.
-If a sensitive area is identified in the development plan, we move the site or, in rare cases, work to get the permits required to develop in a sensitive area.
-We’re not currently operating in any areas with International Union for Conservation of Nature’s (IUCN) Red List of Threatened Species.
+When we identify areas impacted by past operations, we restore the site.
+If a sensitive area is identified in the development plan, we relocate, or work to get the permits required to develop in a sensitive area.
+Species of concern that have been identified in the areas where we operate are listed in the table below.

 Species of Concern